grelade/mmx/README.md

 Before building mmx, ensure you have:
 * docker
 * git-lfs
-* a working ATLAS MONGODB database (you can create a free db [https://mongodb.com](here)); important: ATLAS MONGODB is required to run the clustering algorithm)
+* a working Atlas MongoDB database (you can create a free db [here](https://mongodb.com)); important: Atlas MongoDB is required to run the clustering algorithm)

 ## How to start your own mmx?

-To start **mmx**,
+To start **mmx**... clone the repo first.
-Clone the repo.

-Run the build script in development mode:
+Then, run the build script in development mode:
 ```
 ./build.sh dev
 ```